1.0 Policy Purpose

 Policy Owner and Contact(s)

-Policy Owner: Vice President of University Human Resources
+Policy Owner: Vice President for Human Resources

 Policy Approved by: Executive Vice President for Finance and Administration